sugimotot/btsdoc-portal/developers/1_installation/1-2_osx.md

 **Notes:** As mentioned elsewhere, Bitshares depends on the third-party libraries "Boost" and "OpenSSL".
 These libraries need to be in certain version ranges.
 At the moment, Boost needs to be **between 1.57 and 1.63**.
 OpenSSL needs to be in the **1.0.x range**.

 ***

-**Boost:**

-You can check which version(s) of boost you have by asking brew:

-    brew search boost

-To install another version of Boost (such as 1.60):

-    brew install boost@1.60

-**OpenSSL:**

-You may have an older version of OpenSSL than is required.
-If so, have brew get the latest:

-    brew upgrade openssl

-Compiling with these new versions: We must now tell cmake where these libraries are.
-Instead of the "cmake ." mentioned above, we use:

-    cmake -DBOOST_ROOT=/usr/local/opt/boost@1.60 -DOPENSSL_ROOT_DIR=/usr/local/opt/openssl .

-and then proceed with the normal

-    make

-***